HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 June 7, 2023

 Clair3-Trio requires a pileup model, the training procedure of which is identical to Clair3, and a full-alignment model, the training procedure of which is shown below.
 The pileup model can be obtained from [pre-trained](https://github.com/HKU-BAL/Clair3#pre-trained-models) and the training guide is at [here](../pileup_training.md).
 The example below uses the GIAB Ashkenazim Trio (HG002/3/4) as input.
-You can also start with modifying the following helper scripts in the same folder as this guide.
+You can also start with modifying the following helper scripts in the same folder as this guide (recommended).

 - [0_generate_trio_bed.sh](0_generate_trio_bed.sh)
 - [1 representation_unification_trio.md](representation_unification_trio.md)